-Now, in Attica’s seething pestle of pent-up frustration and anger, the Attica authorities’ decision to move two inmates into solitary confinement triggered a sudden revolt.
-More than one thousand inmates seized control of the prison; holding forty guards as hostages, they issued their “Five Demands”: federal takeover of the prison, better conditions, amnesty for the crimes committed during the revolt and the removal of the prison’s superintendent.
+Now, in Attica’s seething pestle of pent-up frustration and anger, came the prison authorities’ opportunity to manage the situation with the utmost care.
+Instead, however, their decision to move two inmates into solitary confinement triggered a sudden and immediate revolt.
+More than 1,000 of the prison’s 2,200 inmates seized control of the prison.
+Holding forty guards as hostages, they now issued their many demands, including: 1) federal takeover of the prison, 2) better living conditions, 3) better sanitation, 4) fair visiting rights, 5) better food, 6) amnesty for the crimes committed during the revolt and 7) the removal of the prison’s superintendent.
 In their statement, the leaders of the rioters criticized the “unmitigated oppression wrought by the racist administrative network of this prison throughout the year,” and the “ruthless brutalisation and disregard for the lives of the prisoners here and throughout the United States.”

-A state police helicopter started dropping tear gas over the yard and walkways where the inmates were holding the hostages.
+A state police helicopter commenced proceedings by dropping tear gas over the exercise yard and walkways where the inmates were holding the hostages.
 Within six minutes, 2,200 lethal missiles had been discharged.
 The use of shotguns, with their imprecise range, increased the bloodshed, and ten hostages and twenty-nine inmates were killed in the carnage.
-The inmates were then ordered to strip naked, lie down in the mud and crawl back to their cells – whilst the authorities beat them with their “nigger sticks”.
+The inmates were then ordered to strip naked, lie down in the mud and crawl back to their cells while the authorities beat them with their “nigger sticks”.